 Communities entering the siting process will receive up to £1 million per year in community funds rising to £2.5 million per year.
 The community chosen to host the Geological Disposal Facility will receive hundreds of millions of pounds of community investment in addition to the direct employment provided.
 A diagram ‘Geological disposal: making it happen’ shows the progress of siting process (see below – click to enlarge).

 The White Paper recognised that more work needed to be done on a range of issues including how a community is defined, who should be represented on any local siting partnership, how community funds should be managed, and how local support for proceeding with the development should be tested.
-These issues are currently being considered by a Community Representation Working Group (CRWG) which will report in summer 2016.
-Parallel work is underway considering the geological and land use planning aspects of the process.
+These issues were considered by a Community Representation Working Group (CRWG) which reported to Government in summer 2016.
+At the same time work has been undertaken considering the geological and land use planning aspects of the process.

 NuLeAF’s policy statement on geological disposal is available at Policy Statement 3 – Geological Disposal.
 NuLeAF supports the view of the Committee on Radioactive Waste Management (CoRWM) that geological disposal is, at the present time, the best available approach for the long-term management of higher activity waste.

 NuLeAF has been, and is, closely involved in discussions about the GDF and the implementation framework.
 It has therefore built up knowledge and understanding of the issues, and relationships with those involved, including Government, RWM and the regulators.
 If any local authority wishes to discuss potential involvement in the siting process with NuLeAF, please contact us on 01473 264833 or at firstname.lastname@example.org.

 In addition to offering advice and assistance to any local authority that wishes to discuss the possibility of expressing an interest in the siting process, NuLeAF will be: